sporto/elm-tutorial/fetching_resources/showing_errors.md

 , errorMessage = "Error"
 ```

+Refresh and you should see this error message.
+Put it back to "".

 We have half of the wiring for showing an error message.
 Now we need some way to trigger this `ShowError` action from Players/Update.